Async Studio

 participants receive:

-• access to 7 mini master class lessons (each under 15 minutes) from our guest instructors: “Repetitions” by Joanna Acevedo, “Deepening Emotional Subtext” by Flower Conroy, “Ghazal” by Rebecca Evans, “Accessibility vs. Mystery” by Marcella Haddad, “Revision Strategies” by Laura S. Marshall, “Putting a Chapbook Together” by Joshua Roark, and “Line Breaks” by Michael Zendejas;
+- access to 12 mini master class lessons (each around 20 minutes or under) from our guest instructors: “Repetitions” by Joanna Acevedo, “Formal poetry: nothing to fear, lots to delight in” by Sarah Van Arsdale, “Thoughts on Title in Poetry” by V. B. Borjen, “Deepening Emotional Subtext” by Flower Conroy, “Poetry Zine & Chapbook” by Kenna DeValor, “Ghazal” by Rebecca Evans, “Writing through one’s own grief and constructing cinematic narrative, intense emotion, and meaning in poetry” by Anthony Gedell, “Accessibility vs. Mystery” by Marcella Haddad, “Revision Strategies” by Laura S. Marshall, “Atmosphere and Texture in Poetry” by Joseph Omoh Ndukwu, “Putting a Chapbook Together” by Joshua Roark, and “Line Breaks” by Michael Zendejas;

-Feedback letters will be received no later than September.
+Feedback letters will be received no later than the end of September.
 Early submissions may yield earlier feedback.

 submission guidelines:

-• Please include a brief cover letter that shares your bio, any applicable content warnings, as well as ideas or questions you’d like to address with your editor.
+- Please include a brief cover letter that shares your bio, any applicable content warnings, as well as ideas or questions you’d like to address with your editor.
+To safeguard our reading staff, please include content warnings in the cover letter, if applicable, as well.